 The gender pay gap looks at the difference in the average pay between all men and women in an organisation, taking account of the full range of jobs and salaries.
 This is expressed as a percentage of men's earnings e.g. women earn 15% less than men.
-In April 2017, the gender pay gap (for median earnings) for full-time employees in the UK was 9.1%, a decrease from 9.4% in 2016.
-This is the lowest since the survey began in 1997, where the gender pay gap was 17.4%, although the gender pay gap has changed relatively little in recent years.
 The gender pay gap is not about equal pay for work of equal value i.e. paying men and women the same for doing the same or broadly similar jobs or for work of equal value.
 It is unlawful to pay people unequally because they are a man or woman undertaking the same role.